 If you’re interested in dual diagnosis in Boynton Beach, FL, choose our team at Lighthouse Recovery Institute.
 We have years of experience helping people overcome disorders that are holding them back, and we can do the same for you.
 Find out more about our dual diagnosis treatment or our other addiction treatment programs today by completing our online contact form or calling 866.308.2090

 Dual diagnosis treatment, also known as co-occurring disorders treatment, refers to clinical and medical care that addresses addiction alongside co-occurring disorders.
 Generally, disorders such as depression or anxiety are the most common amongst those suffering from addiction.
 Individuals with more than one diagnosis often require dual diagnosis rehab treatment to address their mental health needs.

 Frequently, addiction and mental health conditions go hand-in-hand.
 However, a person must stop using substances for an extended period to obtain an appropriate diagnosis.
 Generally, detox from drugs and alcohol occurs in a licensed medical detox center.
 Detox centers, in particular, specialize in opiate detox and alcohol detox.
 As a result, the licensed medical staff observes any physical withdrawal signs and possible psychiatric symptoms.

 After the completion of detox, many individuals continue with co-occurring disorder treatment.
 During their dual diagnosis treatment, the individual begins to stabilize both medically and emotionally.
 They also start to understand how to navigate their mental health disorder symptoms without using substances.

-Dual diagnoses mean someone has both a mental illness and a substance use disorder.
-Over 9 million people in the United States live with a co-occurring disease, yet only 7.5 percent of people enroll in treatment programs.
+Dual diagnoses mean someone has both a mental health disorder and a substance use disorder.
+Millions of people in the United States live with a co-occurring disease, yet only a fraction of these people enroll in treatment programs.